-It’s a parent’s nightmare—I screwed up, and now my kids are in therapy.
+It’s a parent’s nightmare—I screwed up, and now my teens have anxiety and are in therapy.
 It sucks to admit it, but it happened for me.

 Some of my decisions made their lives rougher, not smoother.
-So I wondered, is it my fault my child has anxiety?
+So I wondered, is it my fault my teen has anxiety?

 Before my kids were even born, and throughout their childhood, I read hundreds of parenting books and articles.
 I thought I followed all of the advice, but I know now that I focused on the guidance that resonated with me and unknowingly ignored some other parts.